Is America Chavez coming to the MCU in Doctor Strange in the Multiverse of Madness?

-This week, Deadline broke reports that 14-year-old breakout star of The Babysitter's Club Xochitl Gomez had been cast in an unnamed role for Marvel Studios' Doctor Strange in the Multiverse of Madness, currently scheduled for release on March 25, 2022.
+This week, reports emerged that 14-year-old breakout star of The Babysitter's Club Xochitl Gomez had been cast in an unnamed role for Marvel Studios' Doctor Strange in the Multiverse of Madness, currently scheduled for release on March 25, 2022.

 Given that Doctor Strange isn't exactly the kind of character who hangs around with teenagers in comic books (his MCU relationship with Peter Parker notwithstanding), there's not an immediately obvious choice for a teen girl character to join the movie's cast.
 But there's good reason to believe Gomez will be playing a very recognizable Marvel Comics character.